Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Jakob.md

 ### 2025-05-22 - Further THM research
 Got an understanding of how to find and manipulate stacks.
 Learned some from https://medium.com/@cyberlarry/walkthrough-tryhackme-buffer-overflows-task-7-overwriting-function-pointers-ac1336979261.

+### 2025-05-23 - Running on lab computers
+Ran some of the TryHackMe code on lab computers to test buffer overflow there after much trial and error.